rupamonly/dodgemaster_adaptive_villain/README.md

 ```
 🎮 Open in Unity
-- Open Unity Hub.

-- Click on Open.

-- Select the cloned project folder.
+- Open Unity Hub -> Click on Open -> Select the cloned project folder

 ▶️ Run the Game
-- Click File → Build Settings.
+- Click File → Build Settings

-- Set the target platform to PC, Mac & Linux Standalone (or any desired platform).
+- Set the target platform to PC, Mac & Linux Standalone (or any desired platform)

-- Click Play in the Unity Editor to run the game.
+- Click Play in the Unity Editor to run the game

-⚠️ Important Notes
-- Make sure to use Unity 2021 or higher for compatibility.

-- Recommended IDE: Visual Studio or Rider for script editing.

 ## 📚 Usage Instructions

 Unity Version Compatibility
-- Ensure that Unity 2021.3.x LTS or later is installed.
+- Ensure that Unity 2022.3.41f LTS or any other version is installed.

-- Open the project in the Unity Hub by selecting Open and choosing the root folder of the cloned repository.

 Auto-Generated Folders and Files
 - ⚠️ Important: Several folders and files are not included in the repository due to their large size or auto-generated nature.
 Unity will regenerate these automatically when you open the project.
 These include: